What would life look like if you followed the path of your heart instead of the pre-paved path of “shoulds” of societal or familial expectations?

 NET is not a replacement for medical care.
 If you would like further information, please visit their website for a more detailed explanation of this revolutionary and effective mind-body technique.

-General health and nutritional counseling is included because what and when we eat, drink, exercise, sleep, etc. all have a HUGE effect on our mood and sense of well-being, and therefore, how we interact with others.
-Our daily habits create changes in our biochemistry and neurology, and thus affect our thinking, feeling, and behaviors.
+General health and nutritional counseling is included because what and when we eat, drink, exercise, sleep, etc. all have a HUGE effect on our mood and sense of well-being, our relationships and how we interact with others.
+Lifestyle choices and habits are a significant part of the wellbeing equation and essential to making progress in psychotherapy.
+Plus, many people pride themselves on being a support or caretaker for others but don't prioritize taking good care themselves.
+Our daily habits create changes in our biochemistry and neurology, and thus affect our thinking, feeling, energy, mood and behaviors.
 For example, think back to what you consumed (or didn't) just before the last time you had a fight with a loved one, or couldn't sleep at night, or experienced brain-fog, or the last time your kids were bouncing off the walls...

 Schedule an Appointment

 If my approach resonates with you, I'd love to connect with you.
-You can schedule your first appointment here.
+You can schedule your first appointment by clicking on button below.